libp2p/specs/webrtc/README.md

   Using Protobuf allows us to evolve the protocol in a backwards compatibile way going forward.
 Using Protobuf is consistent with the many other libp2p protocols.
 These benefits outweigh the drawback of additional overhead.

+- _Can a browser know upfront its UDP port which it is listening for incoming connections on?
+Does the browser reuse the UDP port across many WebRTC connections?
+If that is the case one could connect to any public node, with the remote telling the local node what port it is perceived on.
+Thus one could use libp2p's identify and AutoNAT protocol instead of relying on STUN._

+  No, a browser uses a new UDP port for each `RTCPeerConnection`.

 [QUIC RFC]: https://www.rfc-editor.org/rfc/rfc9000.html
 [uvarint-spec]: https://github.com/multiformats/unsigned-varint